 You can download the PDF version of ‘A global framework for tracing Beneficial Ownership’ on the T20 Argentina 2018 website.

 K.N.
 Vaidyanathan is Advisor and Adjunct Senior Fellow, Geoeconomic Studies, Gateway House.

-Akshay Mathur is Director of Research and Fellow, Geoeconomic Studies, Gateway House.
+Akshay Mathur is former Director of Research and Fellow, Geoeconomic Studies, Gateway House.